legkulas/orchard/README.md

 > npm start

-A URL will be provided after the build tools and task runner is complete **http://localhost:3000/**.
+A URL will be provided after the build tools and task runner are complete **http://localhost:3000/**.

 Open the URL on your browser.